Briggs & Stratton vs Firman

 Is Briggs & Stratton more reliable than Firman?

-Based on the data, yes.
-Briggs & Stratton holds a Tier B reliability rating (76 out of 100), while Firman sits at Tier C (67 out of 100).
-This is one of Briggs & Stratton's clearest advantages in this comparison.
+Yes, based on the available data.
+Briggs & Stratton holds a Tier B reliability rating at 76 out of 100, while Firman sits at Tier C with 67 out of 100.
+This indicates Briggs & Stratton generators may offer better long-term dependability.

 Why does Firman have so many more models than Briggs & Stratton?

-Firman publishes 35 generator models compared to Briggs & Stratton's 6.
-This larger catalog gives Firman broader coverage across different wattage ranges, fuel types, and use cases, while Briggs & Stratton focuses on a smaller, more curated selection.
+Firman publishes 35 generator models compared to Briggs & Stratton's 6, reflecting a broader product strategy that covers more wattage ranges, fuel types, and use cases.
+Briggs & Stratton maintains a more focused lineup, which simplifies selection but limits options for specialized needs.